Rasika-Nambagodage/My-Portfolio-Project/README.md

 # My-Portfolio-Project
-My Portfolio Project, coded with HTML CSS and JS
+My Portfolio Project, coded with HTML CSS and JS.
+This is the 1st version of the Portfolio Coding Project.